gcmt/vessel.nvim/README.md

 -- Note: Has effect only when using default formatters vessel.opt.marks.strip_lines = true

--- Functions used to format each mark / group header line (See "Formatters" section for more info) vessel.opt.marks.formatters.mark = <function>
+-- Functions used to format each mark / group header line -- See "Formatters" section for more info vessel.opt.marks.formatters.mark = <function>
 vessel.opt.marks.formatters.header = <function>